-I am also collaborating with Gabi Hitel and Caroline Bixby on two language-culture talk studies.
-Gabi and I are investigating how demographic and temporal scales related to language endangerment and revitalization are constituted by and constitutive of LCT.
-Caroline and I are examining the use of LCT in Lakota media, and finding out how Lakota people are using technologies of communication (i.e., radio, newspapers, circulars) to both construct and overcome problems of scale that are related to language and culture endangerment and revitalization within the Lakota community.
+I am also collaborating with Gabi Hitel and Caroline Bixby, who are undergraduate students at Bucknell, on a language-culture talk study.
+We are investigating how demographic and temporal scales related to language endangerment and revitalization are constituted by and constitutive of LCT.
+Our work involves examining the use of LCT in Lakota media, and finding out how Lakota people are using technologies of communication (i.e., radio, newspapers, circulars) to both construct and overcome problems of scale that are related to language and culture endangerment and revitalization within the Lakota community.

-In a recently published article coauthored with Richard Bauman (Henne-Ochoa and Bauman, 2015), we examined language-culture talk among the Lakota and showed how generations (children, youth, parents, elders) are discursively constructed, not a priori social categories.
+I recently published with Richard Bauman an article (Henne-Ochoa and Bauman 2015) in which we examined language-culture talk among the Lakota and showed how generations (children, youth, parents, elders) are discursively constructed, not a priori social categories.
 In addition, we demonstrated how these generations are aligned through language-culture talk to sociolinguistic and moral features.